Becoming the Unusuals

 Time of the Snake

 In Feb.
 1965, Time Magazine published Hobbies: Unloading the Ark.
-In the article, Laurie Vitt’s interest in serpents and other creepy crawlies received national attention: “Snake-fancying sophomore Laurie Vitt of Western Washington State College has a python, rattlesnake, tokay gecko and two boas, which he keeps in his room with his tarantulas when his parents entertain.”
+In the story, Laurie Vitt’s interest in serpents and other creepy crawlies received national attention: “Snake-fancying sophomore Laurie Vitt of Western Washington State College has a python, rattlesnake, tokay gecko and two boas, which he keeps in his room with his tarantulas when his parents entertain.”

 Pat Jerns met many of Laurie’s snakes: “When we stayed overnight in Eastern Washington, Laurie got up early and headed to the desert to catch rattlesnakes.
 The rattlers usually rode back to Bellingham in a pillow case on the floor in the back of my car.
 Kathi was nervous about the snakes, afraid they’d get loose.
 We told her not to worry about it and, lucky for us, none of them ever got out of the bag.
 We traveled to our gigs in a 1957 black Cadillac limo, towing behind it a trailer full of amps and equipment.
 My dad was in the funeral business.
 When I wanted a big car, he sent me to a used car dealer in Portland who sold good condition, low mileage limos and hearses.
 I bought the car for $600 and the band reimbursed me 10 cents a mile for gas and something towards upkeep.
 That’s back when gas cost less than 50 cents a gallon.”